phyloLearn/ML4Phylo/README.md

     - trees &rarr; Store any .nwk files of generated trees;
     - alignments &rarr; Store any .fasta files of generated sequence alignments;
     - typing_data &rarr; Store any .txt files of typing data;
+    - tensors
-    - tensors_sequences &rarr; Store any tensor pairs of your sequence alignments;
+        - sequences &rarr; Store any tensor pairs of your sequence alignments;
-    - tensors_typing &rarr; Store any tensor pairs of your typing data;
+        - typing_data &rarr; Store any tensor pairs of your typing data;
+    - models
+        - sequences &rarr; Store any models gotten from training the model with sequences.
-    - output &rarr; Store any output gotten from training the model.
+        - typing_data &rarr; Store any models gotten from training the model with typing data.

 Feel free to use these existing folders, but you can always have your own!